hylo-lang/specification/spec.md

     The integer literal `0o12_34_5__` is interpreted as the integer `5349` in base 10.

-4. The default inferred type of an integer literal is the Val standard library `Int`, which represents a 64-bit signed integer.
+4. The default inferred type of an integer literal is the Hylo standard library `Int`, which represents a 64-bit signed integer.
 If the interpreted value of an integer literal is not in the range of representable values for its type, the program is ill-formed.

 #### Floating-point literals